evo-biomech/scAnt/README.md

 ***

-Download the drivers and python bindings for **Spinnaker & Pyspin** from the official FLIR page: [FLIR - Spinnaker & PySpin](https://meta.box.lenovo.com/v/link/view/a1995795ffba47dbbe45771477319cc3)
+Download the drivers and python bindings for **Spinnaker & Pyspin** from the official FLIR page: [FLIR - Spinnaker & PySpin](https://www.flir.co.uk/products/spinnaker-sdk/?vertical=machine+vision&segment=iis)

-**FLIR Support / Spinnaker / Windows**

-*download the SpinnakerSDK_FULL_x.x.x.x_x64.exe file for your architecture (usually x64)*

-**FLIR Support / Spinnaker / Windows / python**

-*depending on your python version, download the respective file.
-For our conda environment download **...cp37-cp37m-win_amd64.zip***
+Spinnaker has recently moved their API and criver files into a new repository and you will need to create an account in order to access them.
+Once you have created an account head to the bottom of the download page to the section **Previous Versions** and download the **2.7.0.128** version for your respective operating system.
+Unpack the folder and you should find both the Spinakker API installation, as well as the required python package inside.

 Unpack all files in a folder of your choice.
 Then proceed with the following steps:

-1. Install the SpinnakerSDK...exe:
+1. Install the SpinnakerSDK...exe (likely the x64 version):
 * choose **Application Development** in the installation profile.
 * if you have **not** installed Visual Studio, choose the latest version shown in the installer and the recommeneded packages
 * select "I will use GigE cameras" if applicable (we use a USB 3.0 version of the FLIR BFS)
 * no need to participate in any evaluation programs if you don't want to

 2. Next, install the downloaded **.whl** file for your python environment.
 Ensure you activate your python environment before running the **pip install** command below.
-Ensure your python environment is active.
+Ensure your python environment is active and that it corresponds to the version of the chosen **.whl** file, e.g. ```python version 3.7 -> spinnaker_python-2.7.0.128-cp37-cp37m-win_amd64.whl```.

 ```bash
 pip install spinnaker_python-x.x.x.x-cpX-cpXm-win_amd64.whl